11 Test Tips I Used To Succeed In College

 So the school year is in full swing.
-Number 2 pencils are starting to be used more often and the Scantrons are flying off the shelves.
-Today I am going to give you a few test tips on how to ace/pass those college exams of yours.
-Test taking is one of the most daunting parts of your college experience but it doesn’t have to be.
+Number 2 pencils are starting to be used more often, and the Scantrons are flying off the shelves.
+Today I will give you a few test tips on how to ace/pass those college exams of yours.
+Test-taking is one of the most daunting parts of your college experience, but it doesn't have to be.

 Before The Test Tips